cparus/angular-protobuf-client/README.md

 Also, if you're on a Mac, this link may help you get the protobuf compiler installed on your machine. https://medium.com/@erika_dike/installing-the-protobuf-compiler-on-a-mac-a0d397af46b8

 # Run the project
+It will error unless ran against https://github.com/cparus/dotnet-protobuf-api

 `npm install` `ng serve`

+Will output list of objects to console.